Chaste/Chaste.github.io/site/content/pychaste/tutorials/ImmersedBoundary.md

 ---
-title : "Test Immersed Boundary Tutorial"
+title : "Immersed Boundary"
 summary: ""
 draft: false
 images: []
 toc: true
 layout: "single"
 ---

-This tutorial is automatically generated from [TestImmersedBoundaryTutorial](https://github.com/Chaste/PyChaste/blob/develop/test/python/cell_based/tutorials/TestImmersedBoundaryTutorial.py) at revision [98e266d4](https://github.com/Chaste/PyChaste/commit/98e266d45b53fb6d27f935caeb174755a05cf4e7).
+This tutorial is automatically generated from [TestPyImmersedBoundaryTutorial.py](https://github.com/Chaste/Chaste/blob/develop/pychaste/test/tutorial/TestPyImmersedBoundaryTutorial.py) at revision [1fd4e48e3990](https://github.com/Chaste/Chaste/commit/1fd4e48e3990e67db148bc1bc4cf6991a0049d0c).

 Note that the code is given in full at the bottom of the page.

 ## Introduction
 This tutorial is a demonstration of the immersed boundary method, a technique